mikakallberg/Project-Portfolio-5-DRF/testing.md

    -Test to see that /admin worked and that admin view is running correctly
    - created 4 other profiles
       - Test if default image works
-      - Test if password requirements work.
+      - Test if password requirements work
+- Images below are only a sample of all the testing done
 #
 Admin view testing
    ![Password requirement](assets/images_readme/password_req.png)